What is Chlorine Trifluoride?

 ClF3 is one of the most reactive and aggressive compounds.
-It catches fire spontaneously with wood and must building materials- even asbestos.
+It catches fire spontaneously with wood and must-building material, even with asbestos.
 It was used in incendiary bombs in World War II

 Chemical Properties of Chlorine Trifluoride – ClF3

-- Chlorine Trifluoride dissolves in water forms hydrogen fluoride, hydrogen chloride and oxygen.
+- Chlorine Trifluoride dissolves in water and to form hydrogen fluoride, hydrogen chloride and oxygen.
 The chemical equation is given below.

 ClF3 + 2H2O → 3HF + HCl + O2

-- Chlorine Trifluoride reacts with uranium forms Uranium hexafluoride and an interhalogen compound chlorine fluoride.
+- Chlorine Trifluoride reacts with uranium to form uranium hexafluoride and an interhalogen compound chlorine fluoride.
 The chemical equation is given below.